biuti/SimBrief2Zibo/README.md

 ### D-ATIS Widget
 This plugin has a Digital ATIS widget.
 It displays latest D-ATIS for departure and destination in airports equipped with it.
-Unfortunately the website informations were grabbed from [atis.report](https://atis.report) is not available anymore.
-I'm waiting for an alternative.

 ## Requirements
 - MacOS 10.14, Windows 7 and Linux kernel 4.0 and above
 - X-Plane 12.1.3 and above (not tested with previous versions, may work)
 - pbuckner's [XPPython3 plugin](https://xppython3.readthedocs.io/en/latest/index.html)
 - [Zibo B737-800 Modified](https://forums.x-plane.org/index.php?/forums/forum/384-zibo-b738-800-modified/) for X-Plane 12 **ver.
-4.3** and above (**may be compatible with some previous versions**) or [LevelUp B737NG Series](https://forum.thresholdx.net/files/file/3865-levelup-737ng-series/) for X-Plane 12 **ver.
+4.04** and above (**may be compatible with some previous versions**) or [LevelUp B737NG Series](https://forum.thresholdx.net/files/file/3865-levelup-737ng-series/) for X-Plane 12 **ver.
 U1**

 > [!IMPORTANT]
 > **I strongly suggest to install latest available version of the XPPython3 plugin.
 Starting from ver.
-4.3.0 it is not needed to install Python3 on your system, and all needed libraries are already installed, so it's a lot easier to manage.
+4.3.0 it is not needed to install Python3 on your system, and all needed libraries are already installed, so it's a lot easier to manage.\
 \
-\
-Otherwise, in the very unfortunate case you stick with previous versions of the plugin, you'll need to download correct XPPython3 version according to your Python3 installed version, and you'll need to install **Requests** library for this plugin to work.
+Otherwise, in the very unfortunate case you stick with previous versions of the plugin, you'll need to download correct XPPython3 version according to your Python3 installed version, and you'll need to install **Requests** library for this plugin to work.\
 Read [instructions](https://xppython3.readthedocs.io/en/latest/usage/installation_plugin.html) on the website**

 ## Installation